 Sri Lanka has suspended imports of Johnson & Johnson Baby Powder as long as the company can not prove that its product does not contain asbestos, which causes cancer.

-Product stocks already in Sri Lanka, can still be sold, but the new import of talc, a popular health product in Sri Lanka and much of Asia, will not be until J & J India, where Sri Lanka imports the product, not provide fresh produce.
+Product stocks already in Sri Lanka, can still be sold, but the new import of talc, a popular health product in Sri Lanka and most of Asia, is not until J & J India, where Sri Lanka imports the product, not provide fresh produce.

 December 14, Reuters reported that a group of US drug and consumer products containing asbestos as part of its baby powder that led to tests in several countries, including India.